enspiral-cherubi/hopf-explorer/README.md

-# hopf-vibration
+## hopf-vibration

-three.js visualization of the hopf vibration
+interactive three.js visualization of the hopf vibration

-## how
+- draw on a 2D sketchpad
+- graphs fibers of the hopf vibration over the sketchpad
+- fly through the image

+- all pen + paper work / _physics magic_ by [ragnar thorngren](https://math.berkeley.edu/~ragnar/)

 ### install